Nano-cd/Matlab_IQA_Methods/README.md

 You need:
 1)define your own data and train-test split
-2)run Comp_main.m (only for methods: BRISQUE FRIQUEE  GLBP) to get features.
-3)run SSEQ/SSEQ_MAIN.m for methods:SSEQ
+2)run Comp_main.m (only for methods: BRISQUE FRIQUEE  GLBP) to get features 3)run SSEQ/SSEQ_MAIN.m for methods:SSEQ
 4)run niqqe_release/example.m for methods:NIQE